-Solution 1: If you have a habit of leaving your car for long periods or at places like airport car parks, consider adding a quality mechanical steering lock.
+- Solution 2: If you have a habit of leaving your car for long periods (in vulnerable positions) consider adding a quality mechanical steering lock.
 The Thatcham Category 3 approved “Disk Lok” is one of the best out there and provides an additional visual deterrent.

-Solution 2: Smart Water, at least the sticker is a great deterrent to profession thieves who strip cars for resale parts.
+- Solution 3: Smart Water, at the very least the sticker is a great deterrent to professional thieves who strip cars to resale parts.
 It leaves an invisible DNA on every car component that the police can use to trace stolen parts back to the rightful owner and can provide important evidence in court.
 There is a special Tesla Owners UK price of £15 for a DIY kit and for £25 there is a version for your valuables within your home.

-A tracker unit with a recovery service can help recover your vehicle with the possible additional satisfaction of seeing them have their day in court.
-Tesla Owners UK has a discounted group buy arrangement with “Can Track” and their tiny five-year lithium battery operated units can be easily hidden and does not depend on or interfere with the vehicle electronics.
+- Solution 4: A tracker unit with a recovery service can help recover your vehicle with the possible additional satisfaction of seeing them have their day in court.
+Visit our supplier directory or discount code page to find a supplier that can help install for you.
 The trick here is to hide the tracker unit in a component that would not normally be dismantled and consider adding a “decoy” unit, in a more obvious place, like behind a door card which will certainly be discovered during the dismantling process.

 - Solution 5: Improve your own home security by installing wired CCTV at home (ideally, with some at no higher than head height near the cars), suitably outside lighting, install electric gates/bollards if possible, consider a gravel driveway (this makes a noise), be cautious of any large shrubs near the car as these can be good hiding spots out of view from CCTV etc